darkxeno/local-k8s/README.md

 - Git
 - Brew
 - Docker (for Apple Silicon computers please read this: https://docs.docker.com/desktop/mac/apple-silicon/)

+There is *no support for ARM architectures* at the moment.
+For more information on this please check the notes below.

 Support for additional OSs will be considered for the future, as well as a drop in replacement for docker (Lime) due to licensing changes of the docker desktop application.